 Upon review, qualified applicants are invited to campus for an interview.
 Interviews are required before acceptance into the MHA program.
 The interview has two purposes: information and evaluation.
 The interview is your opportunity to learn about the Iowa MHA Program and Department of Health Management and Policy and our opportunity to evaluate your potential as a candidate for our MHA Program and as a future health services administrator.
 We look for candidates who are well prepared for future academic and professional success.
 Among other topics, interviewers may ask you about your knowledge of the health care field and about how your academic and personal background has prepared you for the field.

-The next interviews days for the Fall 2019 entering class will be held on January 25, 2019 and February 8, 2019.
+The next interviews days for the Fall 2020 entering class will be held on November 22, 2019 and December 12 and 13, 2019.
 Depending on the volume of applicants, additional interview days may be scheduled.
 Admissions decisions are made within three weeks following the interview.

 Director, Student Services and Academic Program Support